darrenldl/blockyarchive/SBX_FORMAT.md

 Metadata and the parity blocks (blocks 0 - 3) are mandatory

-### Blocks interleaving scheme
+### Block set interleaving scheme
-This blocks interleaving is heavily inspired by [Thanassis Tsiodras's design of RockFAT](https://www.thanassis.space/RockFAT.html).
+This block set interleaving is heavily inspired by [Thanassis Tsiodras's design of RockFAT](https://www.thanassis.space/RockFAT.html).

 The major difference between the two schemes is that RockFAT's one is byte based interleaving, rsbx's one is SBX block based interleaving.